solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 successfully migrate to Microsoft Azure.

-For most use cases, Azure Database for MySQL is the preferred offering which allows developers to focus on application development and deployment, instead of OS and RDBMS management, patching, and security.
+For most use cases, Azure Database for MySQL is the preferred offering that allows developers to focus on application development and deployment, instead of OS and RDBMS management, patching, and security.

 As the image below demonstrates, Azure Resource Manager handles resource